-Assemblies are during term time on Fridays, from 12.00 noon to 12.45pm, and are a time of sharing experiences, celebrating achievements and listening to visitors.
+Assemblies are held during term time on Fridays, from 12.00 noon to 12.45pm, and are a time of sharing experiences, celebrating achievements and hearing from guest speakers.
 They are a formal gathering of the High School community, with opportunities for reflection and also for entertainment.
 Students are heavily involved in running Assemblies and in preparing a variety of presentations.
 Parents are always welcome to join us for these occasions.
-Whole School Gatherings, where the School community from Kindergarten - Year 12, including parents, friends and board members meet, are held at least twice a year.